RSDO-DS3/SloREL/process_wikipedia_pages/README.md

 ## Marking relations

+Archive with text with entities and relations from slovenian wikipedia pages is saved in `wikipedia_text_with_relations.zip`.

 To mark relations you will first need to download the [WikiData bz2 JSON dump](https://dumps.wikimedia.org/wikidatawiki/entities).
 You will need to download this dump and set `wikidata_dump_file` parameter in `settings.json` to the location of this dump.
 You will also need to set `relation_triplets_folder` parameter to the folder which will contain files with extracted relations.
 Run `make_relation_triplets.py` to extract these triplets.